python/devguide/index.rst

 6. Once you fixed the issue, run the tests, run ``make patchcheck``, and if everything is ok, commit.

-7. Push the branch on your fork on GitHub and :doc:`create a pull request
+7. Push the branch on your fork on GitHub and :ref:`create a pull request
    <pullrequest>`.
 Include the issue number using ``gh-NNNN`` in the
    pull request description.
 For example::